CounterpartyXCP/Documentation/Developers/Notes_and_Tutorials/exchange_integration.md

 # Counterparty Exchange Integration

+By adding support for Counterparty, your exchange not only gets XCP market support, but support for any other Counterparty asset (such as `Storjcoin X` and `Bitcrystals`).

-As Counterparty is not a fork of Bitcoin Core, adding Counterparty support to your exchange is slightly different from adding support for a cryptocurrency that is.
+Technically, the process is rather straightforward.
+However, as Counterparty is not a fork of Bitcoin Core, adding Counterparty support to your exchange is slightly different from adding support for a cryptocurrency that is, like Litecoin or Dogecoin.
 We outline the general process below (for XCP, but the process is identical for all Counterparty assets):

 ## Basic Setup